-Including bridges or other hydrologic openings within the Proposed Project will provide several benefits such as helping to maintain natural water flow during normal conditions and severe storm events.
+Including bridges within the Proposed Project will provide several benefits such as helping to maintain natural water flow during normal conditions and severe storm events.
 Maintaining natural water flow will minimise impacts to the CMW, reduce flood risk to nearby properties, and makes sure the corridor can recover more quickly after a major storm event.
 The possible locations and sizes for bridge openings can be seen in Figure 9.